 Finding the Right Balance Between Risk and Security

 As you revisit your risk tolerance, it is going to be important to walk that line between growth and preservation.
 A totally risk-free strategy in which you withdraw from stocks and high-yield investments may seem prudent, but it could leave you vulnerable to inflation risk.
 Holding a portfolio full of volatile investments can also threaten your retirement funds in a market downturn.
-For instance, a moderately conservative portfolio works for most people who are close to retirement.
-Most likely, the portfolio will be made up of growth stocks and stability bonds so as to have some headroom for returns while protecting from significant losses.

 Regularly Revisit Your Risk Tolerance